pcanz/grammar-parser/docs/introduction.md

 ```
 In this example the `grit` function has been used as a tag funtion on a JavaScript template string.
 This is slightly easier to write and avoids the need to escape the `\` back-slash characters.

 This version matches exactly the same syntax as the previous examples, but the grammar rule names show the semantic intent for this grammar.
-The parser function has been given a short name `mdy` (month-day-year) to stand for the type of text it represents, but it could be given a longer name such as `date_parser`.
+The parser object has been given a short name `mdy` (month-day-year) to stand for the type of text it represents, but it could be given a longer name such as `date_parser`.

-The grammar rules are a text string, and the `grit` function returns a parser function.
-The result of applying the parser function to an input text string is, by default, an array of string values (a simple JSON data structure).
+The grammar rules are a text string, and the `grit` function returns a parser object.
+The result of applying the parser object's `parse` function to an input text string is, by default, an array of string values (a simple JSON data structure).

 The date grammar in this example has has been kept as simple as possible to illustrate how things work.
 In practice a more accurate date grammar could be used, for example it could require that the year has exactly four digits and the month and day have only one or two digits (see example 3.2).